-- 1) The Chair, Vice-Chair, three (3) Sub-Committee Chairs, and all other members not Legislative Council Representatives shall be appointed by the President and approved with a two-thirds (2/3) vote of the Legislative Council. - 2) The two (2) Legislative Council Representatives shall be appointed by the Internal-Vice President and approved with a two-thirds (2/3) vote of Legislative Council.
+- 1) The Safety Coordinator, Vice-Coordinator, three (3) Sub-Committee Chairs, and all other members not Legislative Council Representatives shall be appointed by the External Vice President of Local Affairs and approved with a two-thirds (2/3) vote of the Legislative Council. - 2) The two (2) Legislative Council Representatives shall be appointed by the Internal-Vice President and approved with a two-thirds (2/3) vote of Legislative Council.